billthefarmer/diary/src/main/assets/help.md

 the first line.

 ## Events
-You may add events to the calendar by adding lines to an entry which begin with an `@` character followed by a time and a title, like this:
+You may add an event to the calendar by adding a line to a diary entry which begins with an ampersand followed by a time and an event title.

+    @ 10:30 Dentist

-`@ 10:30 Dentist`.
-This will insert an event in the calendar when the entry is saved.
-A colon (`:`) character will be added after the `@` character to mark the event as inserted.
-Use the Calendar app to remove or update events.
+An event will be added to the calendar when the entry is saved.
+A colon will be added after the ampersand when the event has been added.

+    @: 10:30 Dentist

+Use the Calendar app to remove or edit events.
+Do not remove the colon from the diary entry or the event will be added again.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary